jsierles/react-native-audio/README.md

 ### TODO

+* Update project to be linkable using rnpm
 * Documentation
-* Allow setting audio properties
 * Convert JS api to a react component
 * Store audio to media library
 * Error handling over the js bridge
-* Recommend react-native-video (media) for playback
+* Android support

-Thanks to Brent Vatne, Johannes Lumpe, Kureev Alexey and the React Native community for assistance.
+Thanks to Brent Vatne, Johannes Lumpe, Kureev Alexey and Matthew Hartman for assistance.

 Progress tracking code borrowed from https://github.com/brentvatne/react-native-video.